AI's role in transforming patient care: Perspectives from our Principal Product Manager

 Let’s start from the beginning, what did you study before joining us here at VISFO?

-I studied Computer Science at Queen's University, Belfast; I had always enjoyed maths and science, and this course felt like a hands-on application of that.
+I studied Computer Science at Queen’s University, Belfast.
+I had always enjoyed maths and science, and this course felt like a hands-on application of that.
 As part of my undergraduate degree, I completed a year in industry as a Product Engineer working across software engineering and quality assurance automation.
 During this time, I also undertook a course with the University of California in UX design and research.
-When the company I was working for decided to redesign their platform, I was asked to take the lead, it was my first real introduction to product design, and I felt really lucky to be given the opportunity.
+When the company I was working for decided to redesign their platform, I was asked to take the lead.
+This was my first real introduction to product design, and I felt really lucky to be given the opportunity.
 They actually still use some of my designs now!

 Did you get to focus on artificial intelligence and machine learning a lot in your studies?

-That brings us to your career, what drew you to this field of work?
+That brings us to your career; what drew you to this field of work?

 And what about your role here at VISFO?
 How did you know it was for you?